-Students can also tailor their undergraduate experiences through study abroad, research, or the Integrated Master's/Bachelor's Program.
-In today’s global society, a study abroad experience is crucial and should serve as an integral part of an undergraduate engineering education, including a possible college Global Engineering minor.
+Students can also tailor their undergraduate experiences through study abroad, research, cooperative education or the Integrated Master's/Bachelor's Program.
+In today’s global society, a study abroad experience is crucial and should serve as an integral part of an undergraduate engineering education.
 An academic experience abroad is encouraged and assistance provided for course choices, but students may also participate in research, complete an internship, or partake in an international service-learning engineering project abroad.
-Exceptional students are eligible to participate in departmental or college senior honors research under faculty supervision, which students find enriching.
+Exceptional students are eligible to participate in departmental or college senior honors research under faculty supervision.
 In the Integrated Master's/Bachelor's program, students take graduate courses during their senior year, accumulating credit toward their Master’s degrees.
 Students can then complete all the requirements for the M.S. degree (course-work option) in the fall following their B.S. degree.

 We also provide students with a variety of resources including MIG welding, rapid prototyping, and a fully equipped student shop (includes lathes, drill presses, milling machines, band saws, and other hand and power tools).
 Our Thermal Fluids and Mechanical Systems laboratories contain state of-the-art experimentation hardware and software.

 Our faculty performs research sponsored by industry and government agencies.
-Faculty often use their research results as specific examples, case studies, and projects in undergraduate courses, allowing students to see firsthand the recent advances in mechanical engineering.
+Faculty often use the results of their research as specific examples, case studies, and projects in undergraduate courses, allowing students to see firsthand the recent advances in mechanical engineering.